 Becoming a parent, being a parent, and the organization of family life are therefore associated with great demands, which are, on the one hand, shaped by the prevailing social values and norms, but are also determined by personal goals and ideas.
 In this context, families have a wide range of questions and needs depending on their life situation, family phase, and family situation.

-To avoid serious problems arising from initially small burdens, preventive information, counselling, and exchange offers - for example in the context of parental and family education - are among the most important family policy measures.
+To avoid serious problems arising from initially small burdens, preventive information, counselling, and opportunities for discussion - for example in the context of parental and family education - are among the most important family policy measures.
 Effective child and youth welfare services and adult education that meet the needs of children and young people are therefore of great social relevance.
-In order to be able to develop appropriate evidence-based concepts, design support programs and provide a low-threshold, tailored and efficient offer of support and counselling for all those involved in the family, a constant mutual exchange and close cooperation between science, practice and politics is required.
+In order to be able to develop appropriate evidence-based concepts, design support programs and provide a low-threshold, tailored and efficient offer of support and counselling for all those involved in the family, a constant mutual exchange andclose cooperation between science, practice and politics is required.

 Topics and issues

-The research area needs, education, and counselling of families and professional practice focuses, on the one hand, on the resources and needs of families: What strategies and resources do parents use to make family life successful and to enable their children to grow up healthy and develop well?
+The research area “Needs, education, and counselling of families and professional practice” focuses, on the one hand, on the resources and needs of families: What strategies and resources do parents use to make family life wholesome and to enable their children to grow up healthy and develop well?
 What specific needs arise depending on the family phase, family situation and life situation?
-And what do parents need when their own action and coping strategies are overstrained?
+And what do parents need when their own action and coping strategies are strained?

-On the other hand, it will be analyzed and reflected on how, by whom and with what means families can be supported and empowered, both preventively and under existing burdens: On which topics, with which methods and through which approaches can the professional practice support parents in the long term?
+On the other hand, we analyze and reflect on how, by whom and with what means families can be supported and empowered, both preventively and under existing burdens: On which topics, with which methods and through which approaches can the professional practice support parents in the long term?
 Which framework conditions and resources are necessary for the practice to fulfil its legal mandate and its professional standards?
 How must social institutions develop in the face of social change?
 And what conceptual and methodological approaches can be used to shape and expand the transfer between theory and practice?

 Research and transfer